-This plan sets out our objectives for the next 5 years, with action plans for making Powys a fairer place to live where people can achieve their potential, thrive, and prosper.
-It focuses on four things: improving people's awareness of services and how to access them, improving our communities, and making our organisation a better place to work and access to training, and 19 improving equality (for example, housing, education) and socio-economic disadvantage (for example, poverty) for the people of Powys.
-Demonstrating how the Council will play its part in helping eliminate discrimination, advance equality of opportunity and foster good relations.
+This plan sets out our objectives for the next five years, with action plans for making Powys a fairer place to live where people can achieve their potential, thrive, and prosper.
+It focuses on four things: improving people's awareness of services and how to access them, improving our communities, and making our organisation a better place to work and access to training, and improving equality (for example, housing, education) and socio-economic disadvantage (for example, poverty) for the people of Powys.
+We have placed Climate and Nature at the heart of the Plan and everything we do as a Council, as we know these areas will adversely impact those who experience inequalities, This plan demonstrates how the Council will play its part in helping eliminate discrimination, advance equality of opportunity and foster good relations.
 The objectives set out in this plan provide an overview of the approach we will take to achieve these ambitions and we also detail how we will measure our success in delivering them.